LiMeii/LiMeii.github.io/_posts/2022-11-10-deploy-to-azure-appservice-with-github-actions.md

 layout: post
 ---

-This article is going to introduce how to deploy an Angular Web application to Azure App Service with GitHub Actions.
+This article is going to introduce how to deploy an Angular Web application to Azure App Service with GitHub Actions, and how to manual trigger GitHub workflow with workflow_dispatch.

 Prerequisites